TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Index.rst

   an extension which uses the Data Structure as backbone for mapping template HTML to data.

-This documentation of a data structure will document the general aspects of the XML format and leave the details about FlexForms and TemplaVoila to be documented elsewhere.
+This documentation of a data structure will document the general aspects of the XML format and leave the details about `FlexForms`:pn: and TemplaVoila to be documented elsewhere.

 Some other facts about Data Structures (DS):